PanPraescribens/primitive-survival/README.md

  - Fixed fish in soup/stew recipes now rendering properly in pots and bowls
  - Added basic taxidermy - place pelts on the floor for rugs
  - Tested ozBillo's bushmeat mod together with this mod - seems good!
+ - Removed shapeless from monkey bridge grid recipe so it would pull items from the correct slots

 Version 2.3 updates